zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 In addition to the three main categories of selector types outlined above, there are **combinators** that allow us to combine simple selectors in order to target elements with even greater specificity.

-The two types of combinators we’ll focus on are _Child_ and _Descendant_ selectors.
+The two types of combinators we'll focus on are _Child_ and _Descendant_ selectors.
 Both of these selectors tap into the structural relationships between elements in our HTML markup that we discussed in [Week 1](/web-dev-101/building-a-solid-foundation-with-html/) (_Relationships and Nesting_).

 **Child selectors** target the _direct child elements_ nested inside of a given element using the `>` symbol.
-Child selector syntax uses the greater than symbol (>) to target an element’s children.
-For example, if we wanted to change the text color of the `<p>` elements of both `<article>` elements in our example markup, we’d use the child selector like this:
+Child selector syntax uses the greater than symbol (>) to target an element's children.
+For example, if we wanted to change the text color of the `<p>` elements of both `<article>` elements in our example markup, we'd use the child selector like this:

 ```css
 /* This rule targets all <p> elements that are children of an <article> element */